crazyblueer/CapstoneCode/README.md

 # Capstone Project: Developing a Sound Source Localization System For Teleconference Applications

-This project integrates real-time audio signal processing on STM32 microcontrollers with source localization algorithms using a 4-microphone array.
+This project integrates real-time audio signal processing on STM32 microcontrollers with source localization algorithms using a 4-microphone array and camera rotation toward the speaker.
 For the demonstration video, check out this Youtube link: https://www.youtube.com/watch?v=IOeTKqY6mDM

 ## Repository Structure